-Icon Behavior Shortcut Add row Click the Add row icon to add a new row Сору Click the Copy icon to copy the content with or without header: Accesskey + C Click the Copy icon to copy the content that is currently highlighted panel.
-Click Copy with headers to copy the highlighted content along with the header. d in the Data Outpu Paste Click the Paste icon to paste a previously copied row into a new row.
+lcon Behavior Shortcut Add row Click the Add row icon to add a new row Сору Click the Copy icon to copy the content with or without header: Accesskey + C Click the Copy icon to copy the content that is currently highlighted in the Data Output panel. • Click Copy with headers to copy the highlighted content along with the header.
+Paste Click the Desta icon to paste a provincely conied row into a new row A a a a a a l tarr + D Paste Click the Paste icon to paste a previously copied row into a new row.
 Accesskey + P Delete Click the Delete icon to mark the selected rows for deletion.
 These marked Accesskey + D rows get deleted when you click the Save Data Changes icon.
 Save Data Click the Save Data Changes icon to save data changes (insert, update, or F6 Changes delete) in the Data Output Panel to the server.

-Save results to Click the Save results to file icon to save the result set of the current query as a F8 file delimited text file (CSV, if the field separator is set to a comma).
+Icon Behavior Shortcut Save results to Click the Save results to file icon to save the result set of the current query as a F8 file delimited text file (CSV, if the field separator is set to a comma).
 This button will only be enabled when a query has been executed and there are results in the data grid.
 You can specify the CSV/TXT settings in the Preference Dialogue under SQL Editor -> CSV/TXT output.
+Graph Visu- Use the Graph Visualiser button to generate graphs of the query results. aliser